 The 301 redirect is a tool used in SEO that tells the search engine to permanently redirect a URL to another URL.
 The 301 redirect tells the search engine that the page has been permanently moved and that the old URL should no longer be indexed.

 A 301 redirect is the most commonly used redirect.
 From an SEO standpoint, setting up a 301 redirect passes the authority of the old page to the new page.
-Since Google and other search engines follow 301 redirects, it is possible to keep your website’s authority intact after a site migration.
+Since Google and other search engines follow 301 redirects, keeping your website’s authority intact after a site migration is possible.

 301 redirects are important for SEO because they help maintain the authority of a website's links when changes are made to the website's structure or content.
 When a 301 redirect is implemented, the old URL is redirected to the new URL, which helps keep the ranking of the old URL intact.
 This is important because it can help preserve the ranking of a website's pages when changes are made, such as when a page is deleted or moved.